PPDBTeam6-2023-2024/Solarin/docs/backend/spawn.md

 ## Issues
 - Currently there must be a space region with id 1 present in the database in order for no errors to occur
+- Tables in the database need to be up to date

 ## Additional Information
 - Endpoints and database queries are tested using pytest